hydroper-jet/lang/spec/1.0/source/src/jetxml-components.md

 All XML elements that are not in the **jetxml** namespace are component instantiations.
 Given that `cbi` is the component being instantiated:

-* `cbi` is valid if and only if the tag name identifies a fully package qualified class that inherits from the `JetXML` class, where the tag namespace identifies the package and the tag non qualified name identifies the class name.
+* `cbi` is valid if and only if the tag name identifies a fully package qualified class that inherits from the `JetXML` class, where the tag namespace identifies the package and the tag unqualified name identifies the class name.
 * A component instantiation returns `result = new cbi()` followed by zero or more property assignments at `result` and zero or more `result.jetxmlAppend()` calls.

 Children components are processed as follows: